cooler09/troll-ambush/README.md

 ### Find Battle Stations
 ##### Difficulty: 3
-Different battle stations are located around the village.
+Different battle stations are located throughout the village(not just around the perimeter).
 You will need to identify the outermost battles stations to take down the troll.
 Write an algorithm that returns an array of the outermost points of the 2d array.
+* The function should handle different size 2d arrays as input and does not contain points that are not battlestations.
+* It can be assumes that anything passed in to the function is a battlestation
 * The output array should only contain unique entries
-* Expected Input: array of battlestations, battlestations are represented with x,y points. ex. [[0,0],[5,5]]
+* Expected Input: array of battlestations, battlestations are represented with x,y points. ex. [[0,0],[1,1],[5,5]]
 * Expected Output: array of outermost battlestatations. ex. [[0,0],[5,5]]
 Example: